bhoover85/ol/README.md

 This is my implementation of the REST API project from OwnLocal.
 It was written with Ruby and Sinatra.
 I used Sequel and sqlite3 for the database, and RSpec for testing.

+I chose Sinatra over Rails due to its light weight and flexibility.
+Since there are only two endpoints I felt that Sinatra would be a great fit for what I was trying to accomplish.
+Adding a few more endpoints would still fit well within its scope.
+If this were a larger project, or had the potential to be, I would use Rails due to its features and MVC pattern.

+If we wanted to add authentication we could do so with Rack::Auth::Basic or use an available gem such as sinatra-authentication.

 <br/>

 ## How to Run